The House That Jack Built (2018 film): Accolades

 The film was nominated for Art Cinema Award and Hamburg Producers Award at the 26th Hamburg Film Festival.
 It won Best European Film and was nominated for Best International Feature Film at the Strasbourg European Fantastic Film Festival.
-It won two awards in Canary Islands Fantastic Film Festival – Best Actor for Dillon and Best Screenplay for von Trier.
+It won two awards in Canary Islands Fantastic Film Festival, Best Actor for Dillon and Best Screenplay for Von Trier.
+The film received the Best Director award at the 2018 Monster Fest in Melbourne, Australia.
 At the Robert Awards, the film received 11 nominations: Best Danish Film, Best Director, Best Original Screenplay, Best Actor, Best Production Design, Best Cinematography, Best Costume Design, Best Makeup, Best Editing, Best Sound Design and Best Visual Effects.
 It won two awards, Best Cinematography and Best Visual Effects.
 Dillon received a Best Actor nomination at the Bodil Awards, where the film won Best Production Design.
 The film is also nominated for Best Foreign Film at the Gopo Awards, and Dillon was a nominee in the Fangoria Chainsaw Awards' Best Actor category.

 Cahiers du cinéma selected The House That Jack Built as the eighth-best film of 2018.